datastaxdevs/workshop-cassandra-application-development/README.md

 Apache Cassandra/Astra DB as its data backend.
 The practice is available in both Python and Java.

+Click here for the [slide deck](slides/java-and-python-apps-with-cassandra-slides.pdf) of this workshop.

 ### Pre-requisites

 This workshop, the third in a series, builds on the same example used in the two previous